sergeevsn/poststackmig3d/README.md

 - `ENABLE_OPENMP` (default: ON) - Enable OpenMP parallelization
 - `ENABLE_SIMD` (default: ON) - Enable SIMD optimizations (AVX2/FMA)

-The number of OpenMP threads can be controlled via the `OMP_NUM_THREADS` environment variable.
+The number of OpenMP threads can be controlled via the `n_threads` parameter in the configuration file (default: 0 = use all available threads) or via the `OMP_NUM_THREADS` environment variable.

 ### Installation